galicians/phoneWebApp/README.md

 ## Workings of the application

 - The application filesystem layout structure is based on the [angular-seed] project.
 - There is no dynamic backend (no application server) for this application.
-Instead we fake the
+Instead we place a Json file in the app folder that is requested it using $http.

 ### step-0